zerg-encenzo/moneytor_app/README.md

-# moneytor_web
+# moneytor
-Repository containing all the source code and necessary files for the Moneytor Web Project.
+Repository containing all the front-end source code and necessary files for the Moneytor cross-platform (Web and Android) Project.

 February 12, 2025:
 First Update in my repository!